Kärcher PrimoFlex® hose 1/2

 PrimoFlex® hose 1/2" – 50 m

-PrimoFlex® quality garden hose (1/2").
-50 m long.
-With pressure-resistant woven reinforcement.
-Contains no substances that are harmful to health.
+PrimoFlex® quality garden hose (1/2") 50 m.
+Pressure-resistant, reinforced braided.
+Unharmful to health.
 Bursting pressure: 24 bar.
-High temperature resistance from 0 to +40 °C.
+Temperature range from -20 to 65 °C.

-The PrimoFlex® quality hose, which measures 1/2" in diameter and 50 m in length, is perfect for watering small to large areas and gardens.
-The three-layer garden hose with pressure-resistant woven reinforcement is free from phthalates (< 0.1%), cadmium, barium and lead – meaning it contains absolutely no substances that are harmful to human health.
-The weather-resistant anti-UV outer layer protects the material and the opaque middle layer prevents algae from building up inside the hose.
-The bursting pressure is 24 bar.
-The hose also boasts an impressive temperature resistance of between 0 and +40 °C. We guarantee a 12-year warranty for this garden hose.
-The garden hoses in the Kärcher watering line are exceptionally flexible, robust and resistant to kinks.
-The benefits are plain to see: long lifetime and easy handling.
-Kärcher: The wise choice for your watering needs.
+PrimoFlex® quality hose 1/2" 50 m ideal for watering small to large areas and gardens.
+3 layer garden hose, pressure-resistant, reinforced braided, free of phthalates (<0.1%) , cadmium, barium and lead, harmless to health.
+A weather-resistant, UV-proof outer layer protects the material, and an opaque interlayer prevents algae formation in the hose.
+Bursting pressure 24 bar.
+Hose operating temperature range -20 to 65 °C. 12 year guarantee.
+Kärcher garden hoses are extremely flexible, durable and non-kinking.
+The advantages are clear: extremely durable and easy to handle.
+Watering with Kärcher is the smart way to water!

 Features and benefits